aymanzafar/Design-and-Simulation-of-a-GAAFET-with-Al2O3-Dielectric-and-InGaAs-Nanowire-Channel/README.md

 # Design of a GAAFET with Dielectric = Al2O3 and nw channel = InGaAs contact and observe the characteristic curve.

-**Design and Simulation of a GAAFET with Al₂O₃ Dielectric and InGaAs Nanowire Channel**

 ---

 ## 📄 Abstract